latifahnopre/github-slideshow/_posts/_posts/_posts/0000-01-02-latifahnopre.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+My file
-Use the left arrow to go back!
+Use the right arrow to go back!